-The American physicist Frank Wilczek quoted:
+The American physicist Frank Wilczek wrote the following quote:

 "QED reduces ... "all of chemistry and most of physics," to one basic interaction, the fundamental coupling of a photon to electric charge.
 The strength of this coupling remains, however, as a pure number, the so-called fine-structure constant, which is a parameter of QED that QED itself is powerless to predict."
 [5]